Expert Reviews – Mgahinga Gorilla NP

 3/5

 Despite being Uganda’s only other haven for the endangered mountain gorilla, Mgahinga is far less visited than its illustrious neighbour Bwindi.
 Although the park is small, it can be an awesome spot for trekking to see primates.
-But the problem it has is that gorilla viewing is unreliable.
-Mgahinga is home to just one habituated gorilla group and they regularly cross the border into Volcanoes National Park in neighbouring Rwanda, thereby preventing tourists from viewing them.
-If you’ve spent lots of money and flown half way round the world to get here, then this is an extremely frustrating and premature end to your gorilla safari experience.
-So I would strongly advise potential visitors to do their homework and find out whether the gorillas are in residence before embarking on a journey down here.
-Another option that I really like is taking a hike to track down the park’s other endangered primate: the rare golden monkey.
-Substantially smaller than the gorilla, these more arboreal primates still give tourists a good run around and great primate experience as they bound across the ground and leap between the tree branches while feeding.
+Unfortunately, Mgahinga is home to just one habituated gorilla group, which means that only eight gorilla trekking permits can be issued daily.
+Gorilla trekking aside, another option that I really like is taking a hike to track down the park’s other endangered primate: the rare golden monkey.
+Substantially smaller than the gorilla, these arboreal monkeys still give tourists a good run around and a great primate-viewing experience as they leap between tree branches and bound between the tall stands of bamboo on which they feed.

 Expert